Tour de Farce: American History and Other Unrelated Subjects

-Tour de Farce: American History and Other Unrelated Subjects is the sixth comedy album by the Smothers Brothers (released November 1, 1964 on Mercury Records).
+Tour de Farce: American History and Other Unrelated Subjects is the sixth comedy album by the Smothers Brothers (released November 1, 1964, on Mercury Records).
 It reached number 58 on the Billboard Pop Albums chart.
-Recorded at The Ice House, Pasadena, California.
+Recorded at The Ice House in Pasadena, California.
 The back of the album contains the note: "For special enjoyment, try playing your old Smothers Brothers albums at 45 rpm."